Comment spam remains a huge problem for all WordPress users and it is near impossible to completely stop spam software from attacking a website.

 Whilst configuring the discussion settings correctly should be very helpful, there are a lot of plugins available to help when spam becaomes a problem.

-The most known plugin for spam is Akismet but there are hundreds of anti-spam plugins available for WordPress.
+The most known plugin for spam is probably Akismet but there are hundreds of anti-spam plugins available for WordPress.
 But always be careful.
 Some of these plugins can hurt the commenting experience for genuine commenters.

 The last tip is check the moderation queue and spam folder on a regular basis.
 Nothing is worse for users than wait a long time for their comment to be approved.